Notifications Are the Primary Mobile Interface Between Apps and Users

 To read about how you can communicate with users in real-time and update information as it changes, read about OpenBack’s dynamic notifications.

 Also in the coming phase of mobile engagement, user acquisition will likely take a backseat.
 The engagement and retention of an app’s current users will take priority.
 On one hand, this just makes economic sense.
 User acquisition is costly, and the majority of a mobile app’s new users churn in their first 7 days.

 With premium mobile engagement tools, on the other hand, user retention is cost-efficient and requires minimal effort.
 According to Mobile Marketer, the huge variety of brands users have the power to interact with, whenever they want, means the onus is on brands to distinguish themselves.
 Importantly, to reward users for their loyalty, brands must make them aware of their value through “mobile touch points at every stage of the buying process.”

 Overall, the evolution of mobile engagement means that brands will need to have a long-term mobile strategy for handling their marketing campaigns.

 “Consumer data integration is key.
 The end-goal is to connect with these consumers on a one-to-one basis.”

 And to that end, dynamic notifications and push technology are the tools that will drive these next-gen user relationships.

 Read more about how an effective push notification strategy will optimize app opens and traffic here.

 We would love to hear from you!
-If you would like to learn more about dynamic notifications and how they can revolutionize your mobile marketing campaign, send us an email.
+To learn more about dynamic notifications and how they can revolutionize your mobile marketing campaign, email us at email@example.com